YoEv/noiseloss/README.md

 ⁴ Mohamed bin Zayed University of Artificial Intelligence (MBZUAI), Abu Dhabi, UAE
 Contact: `xiaosha@gatech.edu`, `chun.liu@bytedance.com`, `ziyu.wang@nyu.edu`

+---

 ## License

-This repository is for research and academic use.
+This repository is intended for research and academic use.
 For other uses, please contact the authors.

 > Loss can reveal more than accuracy:
 > it tells when a model listens, when it forgets, and when it learns to live with noise.